 If you’re undergoing prostate surgery, you may be concerned about how it will affect your sexual function.
-Erectile dysfunction (ED) is an inability to become sexually aroused and have an erection.
+Erectile dysfunction (ED) is the inability to become sexually aroused and have an erection.

-The condition has many complex causes, both physical and mental.
-Whatever the cause, it can affect you and your partner alike.
+The condition has many complex causes.
+It can be caused by a physical problem, an emotional issue, or both.
+Regardless of the cause, ED can affect both you and your partner.

 Many body systems play a role in sexual arousal.
 These include: